 The BBC series “The Seven Ages of Rock”, episode 2, showed Lou Reed (R.I.P) with the Velvet Underground playing a Kent 532 Copa at Andy Warhol’s hangout. (right)

 Kawai Musical Instruments Manfacturing Company was established in 1927 in Hamamatsu, Shizuoka Prefecture, Japan.
 They began by manufacturing pianos.
 In 1964 they began making guitars and in 1967 they acquired Teisco.
-Kawai is best known now for the manufacture of pianos.
+Pianos remain the best-known Kawai musical instrument.

-Teisco produced guitars that were sold in the U.S. as Teisco del Rey as well as Silvertone, Beltone, Duke, Heit Deluxe, Jedson, Kimberly, Kingston, Lyle, Norma, Tulio and World Teisco.
+Teisco produced guitars that were sold in the U.S. as Teisco del Rey as well as Silvertone, Beltone, Duke, Decca, Heit Deluxe, Jedson, Kimberly, Kingston, Lyle, Norma, Tulio and World Teisco, as well as some of the early Kents.
 At various times Teisco guitars were made for and sold under the now well-known Ibanez name.
 They have developed somewhat of a cult following in the U.S. which has resulted in some unrealistic prices for some models.

 Fujigen Gakki is a musical instrument maker located in Matsumoto, Japan.
 They began making violins and classical guitars in 1960 and electric guitars in 1962.
 Their real heyday of guitar production began in the 1970’s when they began producing guitars for major American manufacturers like Fender and Gibson as well as some Japanese manufacturers.
 In fact, after CBS acquired Fender Electronic Instruments Company they decided to move to larger manufacturing facilities.
 Between the closing of the old factory and the opening of the new one, the only Fender guitars being made came from the Fujigen Gakki factory.
 The guitars they are making for Fender, mostly for the Japanese market, are highly-regarded.